-If your child is ill, please contact the school before 9am on the first morning of your child's illness, as the staff will be concerned if they do not hear from you.

-020 8570 6130 - Press 1 for Infants and 1 again to leave an absence message

-If your child has a cold or a cough they should be brought into school and Calpol can be given for slight temperatures.
+Sickness If your child is ill, please contact the school before 9am on the first morning of your child's illness, as the staff will be concerned if they do not hear from you.
+Please call 020 8570 6130 - Press 1 for Infants and 1 again to leave an absence message If your child has a cold or a cough they should be brought into school.
+Calpol can be given for slight temperatures.

-Appointments:
+Appointments

 Doctors' appointments should be made out of school hours.
 Dental and optician's check-ups must be booked during school holidays, except for emergencies e.g. a filling breaking or falling out.
 If your child does have an appointment during the day, please bring them in before and after the appointment, as a missed session will affect their attendance.

-Please avoid collecting your child in the middle of the lunch hour between 12 - 1pm.

-Holidays:
+Holidays

-It's important to us that our children get the best possible education, so our policy is not to authorise term-time holidays.
-If there's a reason you want to take your child out of school during term time, even if it is for just one day, you must fill in a request form.
+It is important to us that our children get the best possible education, so our policy is not to authorise term-time holidays.
+If there is a reason you want to take your child out of school during term time, even if it is for just one day, you must fill in a request form from the school office.
 Only schools can authorise an absence.
 If they do not and you still take your child out of school, this period of leave will be marked down as unauthorised on your child's attendance record.

 When term-time leave is taken the details will be forwarded on to the Local Authority who will issue a Fixed Penalty Warning Letter.
 If a second period of leave is taken the Local Authority will automatically issue a Fixed Penalty Notice (fine).
 The current fine is £60 per parent per child.

 Term-time leave may also result in the loss of your child's school place.

-Attendance

-Every day matters:

-Children who miss school regularly find it difficult to keep up with schoolwork and can start falling behind.
-Plus, missing out on the social aspect of school, especially during the primary years, can make it more difficult for children to make and keep friends.

-Problems with attendance:

-As a parent, it's your responsibility to make sure your child attends school regularly and, by law, it's an offence to fail to do so.
-Sometimes, though, for a number of reasons, a parent can find it difficult to get their children to school every day.
-If you're struggling to ensure your child attends school each day, whatever the reason, talk to the class teacher about how the school can help.

-Lateness:

-It is also important that your child arrives at school on time within the staggered start window for morning registration.
-If your child arrives late after 9am, you will be asked to walk around the outside of school and sign them in at the office.
-Persistent lateness is monitored and can be referred to the Education Welfare Officer at Hounslow Council.

 Learning in Nursery and Reception

 Teaching within the education system is split into stages.

-The Revised Early Years Foundation Stage (EYFS 2021) sets out how and what children need to learn up until the end of the Reception year, from 0-5 years of age.
+The Revised Early Years Foundation Stage (EYFS 2021) sets out how and what children need to learn up until the end of their Reception year, from 0 - 5 years of age.

 In the EYFS, there are seven areas of learning and development.

+Prime Areas

+Communication and Language

+Listening, attention and understanding

+Speaking

+Physical Development

-Prime Areas Communication and language Listening, attention and understanding Speaking Physical Development Gross motor skills Fine motor skills Personal, Social and Emotional Development Self-regulation Managing self Building relationships
+Gross motor skills

+Fine motor skills

+Personal, Social and Emotional Development

+Self-regulation

+Managing self

+Building relationships

 Specific Areas

+Literacy

+Comprehension

+Word reading

+Writing

-Literacy Mathematics Understanding the World Expressive Arts and Design
+Mathematics Number Numerical patterns Understanding the World Past and present People, culture and People, culture and communities The natural world

-Comprehension Number

-Word reading Numerical patterns

-Writing ·

-May make the search of the state of the stat
+Expressive Arts and Design

+Creating with materials

+Being imaginative and expressive

-A day in the life of a Reception class
+A Day in Reception

-The school day starts between 8:45-9am.
-Children go in to the classroom and put their belongings in the appropriate places before the teacher completes a register.
+The school day starts between 8:45 and 9am.
+Children go in to the classroom and put their belongings in the appropriate places before the teacher completes a

+register.